philipxlee/breakout/README.md

 * Noteworthy Features:
    * BadBlock: Collects all the current NormalBlocks in the scene and shuffles it.
 Then, it takes the first two blocks in the array and increases its health, thus changing its color.
+   * UnbreakableBlock: Corners may switch velocities quickly to increase difficulty of predicting the ball.

 ### Assignment Impressions